jonsofte/Minesweeper/README.md

 **Hosted on <https://minesweepervue.azurewebsites.net/>**

 (Might take some seconds to start, due to the use of the Free App Service Plan)

 ## Minesweeper Domain and Tests

-The **MinesweeperDomain** is the core minesweeper game implementation.
+The **MinesweeperDomain** project contains the core minesweeper game implementation.
 The **MinesweeperDomainTest** project contains unit tests that verifies the core implementation.

 ## Minesweeper API & Minesweeper Vue

-The **MinesweeperAPI** is an ASP.Net WebAPI implementation that depends on the Minesweeper Core library to expose the game through a REST API. **MinesweeperVue** is the web front end that utilizes the backend REST API to display the game.
+The **MinesweeperAPI** is an ASP.Net WebAPI implementation that utilizes the Minesweeper Core library to expose the game through a REST API **MinesweeperVue** is the web front end that comunicates withe the REST API backend to display the game.
 The front end is implemented with Vue, Vuetify and Vuex.

-## CI/CD

-New commits triggers the Github action in the **.github** folder that builds and tests the solution and builds the **Dockerfile** container image and posts it to Docker Hub.
-A webhook on Docker Hub initializes a new deloyment on Azure Web Apps, that updates the application container image.

-Container image on Docker hub: <https://hub.docker.com/r/jonsofteland/minesweeper>

 ## Minesweeper Console